The Jeff Foxworthy Show

 The Jeff Foxworthy Show is an American sitcom television series created by Tom Anderson, starring comedian Jeff Foxworthy and based on Foxworthy's stand-up comedy routine.
-It originally aired from September 12, 1995 to May 5, 1997 on ABC (season 1) and NBC (season 2).
+The series originally aired on ABC from September 12, 1995, to May 15, 1996, and then on NBC from September 23, 1996, to May 5, 1997.

 History

 ABC era

 The first series aired on ABC during the 1995–1996 season, but was cancelled after one season.
 NBC picked up the show for the following season, but despite improving in the ratings, it was again cancelled after one season.
 In the first season, network executives considered his routine "too Southern" for a national network and based his sitcom in Bloomington, Indiana.

 Jay Mohr and Bob Saget made regular or cameo appearances, as did country singers Tim McGraw and Travis Tritt.